"Rainbow Reflections" by Kittredge Cherry

 And all the colours together form the crown of spirit, the experience of spirituality.

 The following summary of the seven principles of Bridge of Light includes historical time periods, foods and more about the chakras, the energy centers of the human body.
 I synthesized and developed this info based on the resource links at the end of this post.
 For Jesus in Love readers I highlighted Christian history with links to LGBT Saints.
 The seven principles are also matched with the seven models of the queer Christ from gay theologian Patrick S. Cheng’s new book “From Sin to Amazing Grace: Discovering the Queer Christ..
+A variety of systems have developed to associate each chakra with a power animal.
+A few are suggested here, but feel free to follow your intuition.

 Time period: Before Christ / Before the Common Era